ThePacielloGroup/cupper/content/patterns/coding/tested.md

 * Firefox Android
 * Safari iOS

 Obviously, this is not a comprehensive list and more may be added over time.
-But it covers most of the main browsers for pairing with other software — at least in testing.
+But it covers most of the main browsers for pairing with other software — at least for testing purposes.